Raju Dhingan

-Raju Dhingan is an Indian politician from the Aam Admi Party, represented Trilokpuri constituency in the Delhi State Legislature.
+Raju Dhingan is an Indian politician from the Bharatiya Janata Party, represented Trilokpuri constituency in the Delhi State Legislature.

 Political career

 Dhingan was employed with Central Industrial Security Force before entering politics.
 He also provides free training to youth in body building.
 Originally elected to represent Trilokpuri in 2013, Dhingan was reelected in 2015.

 On 10 January 2017, sanitation workers dumped garbage in front of Dhingan's home as part of a strike to protest against government negligence.

+He Joined Bharatiya Janata Party in 2022.